DewittSmith/GameFlowGraph/README.md

 To create a node, you need `FlowInput` and `FlowOutput`.
 It defines an entry and an exit for a node.
 Look at [IfNode](https://github.com/DewittSmith/com.dewittsmith.game-flow/blob/main/Runtime/Nodes/IfNode.cs) source code for example.

 It is possible to create generic nodes with dynamic port count.
-Use `[GenerateGenericSubclasses]` and `[AddInvokeOverride(nameof]` attributes to enable that.
+Use `[GenerateGenericSubclasses]` and `[AddInvokeOverride]` attributes to enable that.
 Look at [SwitchNode](https://github.com/DewittSmith/com.dewittsmith.game-flow/blob/main/Runtime/Nodes/SwitchNode.cs) source code for example.

 Running a graph is done by calling `IGameFlow.RunGraph` and `GameFlowGraph` is considered `IGameFlow` as well.
 ```cs